How to avoid wearing blue blockers in the evening....

 I LOVE incandescent bulbs (look at all that red & infrared - which is 100% missing from our indoor environments) - but more so for daytime use!

-If you do want to use these at night - wear your blue blockers (red or orange after sunset) - click here for my absolute favorite incandescent bulbs.
+If you do want to use these at night - wear your blue blockers (red or orange after sunset) - click here for my favorite incandescent bulbs.

 And if you are decorating for the holidays - click here for my favorite incandescent Christmas lights.